ishan-aggarwal/low_level_design_by_ishan/low_level_design/apply-coupons-on-shopping-cart/README.md

 Given a shopping cart with products and coupons.
 You have to calculate the net price after applying coupons on the products.
 Coupons can be of different types and after applying certain conditions -

-- N% off that is 10% off for all the individuals
+- N% off (i.e. 10% off for all the individuals) - FlatDiscountPercentageCoupon
-- P% off on next item
+- D% extra off on item of type T (i.e. 3% extra off on some special type of items) - ProductTypeDiscountPercentageCoupon
-- D% off on Nth item of type T.
+- P% off on next item (i.e. 5% additional off from Next item of same type) - NextItemDiscountPercentageCoupon

 Sequentially wants to apply all applicable coupons on the cart and calculate the final cart price.